Location: Edmonton, Alberta, Canada

 Bruce Reid is a lawyer, mediator, Registered Collaborative Family Lawyer, and partner at Long Family Law Group LLP.
 He has worked with our firm in many capacities since 2008, full-time in the summers and part-time during the school years.
 He began his tenure with us as a filing clerk, but his role evolved quickly.

-Bruce is an Acadian Maritimer transplanted to Alberta, where he completed his Bachelor of Arts and obtained the distinction of First Class Honours.
+Bruce is an Acadian Maritimer transplanted to Alberta, where he completed his Bachelor of Arts with First Class Honours, along with a Certificate in Globalization and Global Governance.
 Bruce went home for a few years to obtain a law degree at Dalhousie University, and returned to us in January 2014 as an articling student.
-Bruce was admitted to the Alberta Bar as a lawyer on July 3, 2015.
+Bruce was admitted to the Alberta Bar as a lawyer in July 2015.

 In the past, Bruce has worked as a chicken farmer, tour guide and tour writer, machinist, window deliverer, construction, project manager for a retail outlet, and labourer.
-He is devoted to his wife, Denise, and their three-legged dog, Maui.
-Bruce enjoys camping, dirt biking, travelling, learning new languages, and practicing yoga.
+He is devoted to his wife, Denise, and their newborn daughter, Hali.
+Bruce likes to bring his three-legged dog, Maui to work with him when he can.
+Bruce enjoys camping, dirt biking, travelling, learning new languages, and especially doing these with his family.
 He is fluent in English, French, and Spanish.

 Year Joined Firm